cecepthea/Homestead/vue_note.md

   {{ index }}. {{ key }} : {{ value }}
 </div>

+<my-component v-for="item in items" v-bind:item="item" v-bind:index="index"></my-component>

+// won’t automatically pass any data to the component,manual to pass the iterated data into the component.

 Scope: Inside v-for blocks we have full access to parent scope properties

 html: